oottppxx/enigma2/plugins/README.md

 OpenPLi are particularly targeted, but compatible distributions might also work (e.g., WooshBuild, OpenViX, ..., just make sure they're up to date!)

+If you want to bulk install all the plugins above, you can use the following command:

+* wget -r 'https://oottppxx.github.io/enigma2/latest/' && for i in oottppxx.github.io/enigma2/latest/*ipk ; do opkg install $i ; done

 Special thanks and greetings to: